Key Financial Data

 Axos Advisor Services Tax Information

-All non-retirement account tax forms were mailed and made available online February 15, 2023.
+All non-retirement account tax forms will be mailed and made available online February 15, 2024.
 For detailed information on what is included on each form, click here.

 Reallocated Dividend Payments – If your clients hold a mutual fund, ETF, or Real Estate Investment Trust (REIT) in their portfolio, there is a high probability a portion of the dividend payments made throughout the year will be reallocated for tax reporting purposes.
 As a result, tax forms may not match the account owner’s fourth quarter statement.
 Due to late reallocation notices, some account owners will receive a corrected tax form.